Dynam1co/100-days-of-code/log.md

 ### Day 3: August 30, 2019
 ##### Creating nav bar responsive in Django project

 **Today's Progress**: I have update database models to add some fields also I updated de [EER_Diagram.png](https://github.com/Dynam1co/MacarronesConTomatico/blob/master/EER_Diagram.png).
 I have also propagated the models to the PostgreSql database.
 Finally, I have created a responsive base navigation menu.
+To all this we must add that I have been without internet all afternoon and I am connected to the internet of the smartphone.

-**Thoughts:** I had some problem creating the base template, when I entered the home (which was inside the app "recipes" I could not find the htlm base file where the footer is and the navigation menu).
+**Thoughts:** I had some problem creating the base template, when I entered the home (which was inside the app "recipes" I could not find the html base file where the footer is and the navigation menu).
 I created the base html file in the main app because it will be common to the apps that the project contains.
 Tomorrow I hope to finish the real navigation menu.

 **Link(s) to work**
 1. [Git repo My Project "MacarronesConTomatico"](https://github.com/Dynam1co/MacarronesConTomatico)